 With Ozzy, I guess?

 Chuck Wright played on a couple of tracks on the album.
-How he ended up there?
+How did he end up there?

 Chuck Wright because he was in the band.
 And then he got kicked out, and in fact, one of my friends, Tony Cavazo, was going to be in the band.
-On that same day, they recorded “Cum On Feel The Noise” with Tony because I had never heard that song before.
+They recorded “Cum On Feel The Noise” with Tony on that same day because I had never heard that song before.
 I wasn’t in the band.
 I was just doing some stuff that I had played with them before.
 “Cum On Feel the Noise” was a song I had never heard in my life.
 In fact, later on, when I played that song live, I was thinking, “Never heard the song.
 I’m just going to play what I think that song should be like?” and that?’ what I played.
 Then months later, somebody played me a record of Slade, and I was like, “That’s how it goes” “laughs.”
 I just played what I thought it might be.

 One last question about Quiet Riot?
 Did you ever imagine that METAL HEALTH would be such a huge success?